-How Does An Air Conditioning System Work?
+How Does An Air Conditioner Work?

-What Is The Central Air Conditioning System?
+What is Central Air Conditioning?

-What is a Split System in Air Conditioning?
+What is a Split System?

 Split air conditioning systems, or ductless air conditioners, have an indoor and outdoor cabinet.
 The indoor holds the condenser and compressor.
 The outdoor cabinet contains the evaporator and sometimes more depending on if your split system doubles as your heating.
 Rather than ducts, the split system uses pipes to connect the two parts.
 Refrigerants in the pipes cool the air as it cycles through.
 To switch to this system is more expensive, but this system is known for being very efficient in cooling large areas quickly.